clairezed/brainSpace/books/eloquentJsNotes.md

 }
 ```

-The prototype is made to derive from Error.prototype so that instanceof Error will also return true for InputError objects.
-It’s also given a name property since the standard error types (Error, SyntaxError, ReferenceError, and so on) also have such a property.
+The prototype is made to derive from `Error.prototype` so that instanceof `Error` will also return true for `InputError` objects.
+It’s also given a name property since the standard error types (`Error`, `SyntaxError`, `ReferenceError`, and so on) also have such a property.

-The assignment to the stack property tries to give this object a somewhat useful stack trace, on platforms that support it, by creating a regular error object and then using that object’s stack property as its own.
+The *assignment to the stack property* tries to give this object a somewhat useful stack trace, on platforms that support it, by creating a regular error object and then using that object’s stack property as its own.

 ###Assertions###